grain-lang/grain/docs/contributor/commits_pull_requests_and_merging.md

 ### Conventional Commits

 As of the [6202982](https://github.com/grain-lang/grain/commit/620298225faf35265e7285fe3d4d2c8dee72dba3) commit, Grain follows the [Conventional Commits (v1.0.0)](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-Following this convention allow us to provide an automated release processs that also generates a detailed Changelog.
+Following this convention allows us to provide an automated release processs that also generates a detailed changelog.

 As described by the spec, our commit messages should be written as: